Founding of INTRAC

 Where INTRAC once focused on ‘NGOs’, now we see ourselves as more about ‘CSOs’ (Civil Society Organisations).
 Understanding of the sector broadened in the 1990s to include local community groups, faith organisations, trade unions and social movements.
 More recently new forms of civil society have started to emerge such as on-line groups, while many question the role of INGOs in international development.
 In the area of civil society strengthening, where INTRAC once had a relatively clear field, other training providers, consultants, platforms and publications have proliferated.

 Can INTRAC stay relevant and solvent under such circumstances?
 There can never be a final answer to this question.
 INTRAC must continue to evolve and develop ideas in response to the shifting sands.
-With new areas of work, such as the Consultants for Change programme to develop cadres of local consultants to support civil society and our contributions to civil society support programmes, there are still niches that play to INTRAC’s particular strengths and are overlooked by others.
+With new areas of work, such as the Consultants for Change programme to develop cadres of local consultants in the global South to support civil society and our contributions to civil society support programmes, there are still niches that play to INTRAC’s particular strengths and are overlooked by others.
 We continue to fill that INTRAC-shaped hole.

 It is hard to summarise the difference INTRAC has made in the years since it was founded.
 INTRAC works indirectly to support others through a combination of training, consultancy, programmes and publications making it hard to measure its aggregated impact in absolute terms.
 One can always point to feedback forms, programme evaluations or revised donor mechanisms as evidence of INTRAC’s footprint.
 One can point to our significant portfolio of contracts and projects, or our increased turnover, as indicators of the continuing demand for INTRAC’s services.
 But perhaps more graphically, INTRAC’s contribution can be seen in the stories of the individual people and organisations it has affected in numerous ways.